 Tonight we watched the entire show of American Idol.
 I’d never watched previous seasons, but when I was flipping channels and saw the show, I decided to devote some time to watching it.
 I have always wondered why this show makes some people so besotted that they’ll hold all their calls until the show is over and they will even pay money to “vote” for their favorite contestants.
+American Idol is so popular but to me it was a true waste of time.

 After watching, I’m confused.
 I still am not sure what it is that draws people.
 My husband got bored and started working on his computer, and I had to strain to stay focused when man after man got up, sang, and was criticized.
 You didn’t even get to learn who the audience was voting for, or who Simon Cowell and the other judges think should go home.
 Mostly, all you could take away from this is a mixed message that out of all the talent in America (at least those willing to endure the audition process) this is the best of the best, and they’re still just “so-so.”